Grand Christmas Classics

 - Vaughan Williams: Fantasia on Christmas Carols

-- Peter Cornelius: The Three Kings arr.
+- Cornelius: The Three Kings arr.
 Atkins

 - Christmas Carol: Hark! the Herald Angels Sing